 Because you don’t want to feel like a “cow,” it’s easy to think “skinny” ice creams are the cure.
 However, many of them have a dirty little secret lurking in their containers: propylene glycol, better known as antifreeze.
 If that wasn’t enough to convince you to put down your spoon, consider this: When fat is taken out of food, sugar is often added in its place.
 So while a small serving of full-fat ice cream will satisfy your craving and hunger with satiating fat, a sugar-spiked low-fat scoop will lead to an inevitable crash and more munchies.

-Eat This, Not That! tip: Enjoy a scoop of an Eat This, Not That!-approved brand like Breyer’s Natural Vanilla, made with just seven pronounceable ingredients like fresh cream and sugar.
+Enjoy a scoop of an Eat This, Not That!-approved brand like Breyer’s Natural Vanilla, made with just seven pronounceable ingredients like fresh cream and sugar.

 Yeah, we know: grass-fed beef is a little pricey.
 But its higher ratio of good-for-you fats make it well worth the cost: A study in Nutrition Journal found that grass-fed meat contains higher levels of omega-3 fatty acids, which are known to reduce the risk of heart disease.
 And when it comes to your waistline, grass-fed beef is naturally leaner and has fewer calories than conventional meat.
 Consider this: A 7-ounce conventional strip steak, trimmed of fat, will run you 386 calories and 16 grams of fat.
 But a 7-ounce grass-fed strip steak is only 234 calories and five grams of fat—you’ll save more than 150 calories and your steak will taste better.

-Eat This, Not That! tip: enjoy your beef, guilt-free, by reading this FREE and easy guide: How to Lose 10 Pounds Eating Burgers!
+Enjoy your beef, guilt-free, by reading this FREE and easy guide: How to Lose 10 Pounds Eating Burgers!

 Low-fat mayo not only tastes a bit fake, it’s also filled with unhealthy ingredients like added sugars, vegetable oils and artificial preservatives, explains Stephanie Middleberg, RD.
 “These ingredients have little nutritional value and decrease the body’s ability to absorb fat-soluble vitamins.
 Regularly eating things like low-fat mayo can lead to inflammation, GI issues, heart disease and increased cravings that lead to weight gain.”

-Eat This, Not That! tip: Stick with regular mayo, like Hellmann’s Real Mayonnaise, and spread it on your sandwich sparingly.
+Stick with regular mayo, like Hellmann’s Real Mayonnaise, and spread it on your sandwich sparingly.

 Natural Peanut Butter